 With the EU due process ongoing, now is a good time for companies to identify any ‘no-regret moves’ that they can focus on, such as:

-• with reporting under IFRS® Sustainability Disclosure Standards from the ISSB5 on the horizon in various major jurisdictions outside the EU, considering moving forward on climate, particularly preparing Scope 1, 2 and 3 greenhouse gas emissions inventory and identifying and mitigating climate-related risks.
+- with IFRS® Sustainability Disclosure Standards on the horizon in major non-EU jurisdictions, considering moving forward on climate, particularly preparing Scope 1, 2 and 3 greenhouse gas emissions inventory and identifying and mitigating climate-related risks.

 What's next?